-Sitting right the heart of the legendary Coonawarra wine region, Penola has some of the planet’s best food and wine on tap, as well as a liberal splash of history.
+Sitting right in the heart of the legendary Coonawarra wine region, Penola has some of the planet’s best food and wine on tap, as well as a liberal splash of history.

 A perfect country town in every sense, you’ll find a beautiful main street lined with boutique shops, cafés and restaurants as well as some of the nation’s most significant national heritage sites, having been home to Australia’s very first Saint, Mary MacKillop in the 1860’s.

-Mary MacKillop Interpretive Centre.
+Mary MacKillop Penola Centre.

-The perfect spot to start your nostalgic journey into the rich history of the area, the Mary MacKillop Interpretive Centre is not only a one-stop shop for local information, but also great place to start unraveling the story of Mary MacKillop and Father Julian Tenison Woods, who founded the Josephite Order of the Catholic church in 1866.
+The perfect spot to start your nostalgic journey into the rich history of the area, the Mary MacKillop Penola Centre is not only a one-stop shop for local information, but also a great place to start unraveling the story of Mary MacKillop and Father Julian Tenison Woods, who founded the Josephite Order of the Catholic church in 1866.

 Staffed by friendly and knowledgeable volunteers, it’s worth taking some time to mill through the various exhibits, before accessing The Schoolhouse and cottages of Petticoat Lane.